Native Americans: Move Boston Marathon from Oct. 11 holiday - WTMJ

 The Boston Athletic Association announced in January that the 125th edition of the marathon would be pushed back from its traditional April running to Oct.
 11, assuming road races are allowed to take place under Massachusetts’ COVID-19 restrictions by then.

-But Newton’s Indigenous Peoples Day group complains the new day undercuts a day reserved for recognizing the contributions of native peoples, past and present.
+But the Indigenous Peoples Day Committee in the Boston suburb of Newton complained the new day undercuts a day reserved for recognizing the contributions of Native Americans, past and present.
+The group said its first planned celebration of the Oct.
+11 holiday has to be canceled because of the marathon’s new date.

 “Unfortunately, the Boston Athletic Association has decided that Indigenous Peoples Day is a ‘side’ holiday that can be usurped,” the committee said in a recently launched online petition.
 “By doing this, they are perpetuating the myth that Indigenous peoples are part of the past and irrelevant.”

+“During the date selection process, the Boston Athletic Association regularly met with representatives from the eight cities and towns for feedback and guidance on potential dates and collaboratively selected Monday, October 11,” the organization said in a statement.
+“We will continue working with city and town officials, as well as with organizations planning events during the October 9–11 weekend.”

+Newton Mayor Ruthanne Fuller and members of the city council didn’t respond to emails seeking comment Thursday.

-The organization says marathon organizers should reschedule the race to give Indigenous communities the space they deserve.
+The Native American organization said marathon organizers should reschedule the race to give Indigenous communities the space they deserve.

 “Indigenous Peoples Day is a time for everyone to learn more about the history of America as it relates to Indigenous Peoples — because we are all on Indigenous Land,” the organization said in its petition.
 “The BAA has the chance to acknowledge the importance of keeping the spotlight on Indigenous Peoples Day rather than steal the spotlight for the Marathon.”